 Can You Freeze Split Pea Soup

-Here’s a quick tip that makes freezing soup easy and practical.
+Freezing Tip – Here’s a quick tip that makes freezing soup easy and practical.
 I put my leftovers in freezer safe 16 oz deli containers so I only have to thaw the amount I plan to use the next day.
 These are perfect to take to work the next day for lunch.
-Let the soup defrost in the freezer over night and then warm it up when you’re ready to use it.
+Let the soup defrost in the freezer overnight and then warm it up when you’re ready to use it.

 Vegetarian Split Pea Soup

 This pea soup can easily be made into a vegetarian friendly recipe.
-Simply remove the ham from the ingredients and replace the chicken bullion cubes and broth with vegetable bullion and broth and you’re all set.
+Simply remove the ham from the ingredients and replace the chicken bouillon cubes and broth with vegetable bouillon and broth and you’re all set.